aws/aws-cdk/CONTRIBUTING.md

 $ ../../../scripts/buildup
 ```

 Note that `buildup` uses `foreach.sh`, which means it's resumable.
-If your build fails and you wish to resume, just run `buildup` again.
-If you wish to restart, run `buildup --restart`.
+If your build fails and you wish to resume, just run
+`buildup --resume`.
+If you wish to restart, run `buildup` again.

 ### Quick Iteration